NcStudios/NcEngine/docs/EngineComponents.md

 ### ToonRenderer
 ---------------
 Toon renderers allows a mesh to be rendered using a toon material.
-They rely on multiple assets: one the mesh and four for the material's textures.
+They rely on multiple assets: one the mesh, three for the material's textures and one for a tiling parameter.
 Rendering will use the associated entity's transform for vertex transformations.
 Note: the toon renderer component is in place only until the generic material system can be completed.

 ### PointLight
 -------------